bilbo443/BILBBET/PRESEASON_TESTING.md

       range from "accept the risk, it's rare" to "add a small buffer/retry."
       **Owner: you** (how much this is worth building around) **+ Claude** (implements whatever you decide).

+- [x] **Reliability sweep — a genuinely different kind of check, done once, worth repeating periodically rather than a one-time item.**
+      Not "does the logic work" (covered above) but "has anything quietly drifted or gone stale that the logic-level tests wouldn't catch."
+Found and fixed several real things this way:
+  - **My own test environment (`repo_root_sim`) had silently drifted from the real pipeline** — `simulation_adapter.py` there was missing the entire shrinkage mechanism and the promotion-pooling fix (an old, pre-shrinkage version), and `convert_draft_to_publishable.py` there was a genuinely buggy old copy (`ODDS_FLOOR = 1.01`, missing the re-clamp fix entirely).
+Fixed, and re-ran the affected tests against the corrected engine to confirm the earlier structural conclusions still held (they did).
+  - **Several stale docstrings/comments were actively describing outdated behavior as current** — `sync_roster.py`'s top docstring described an older design than what's actually implemented (claimed coefficients sync via full rebuild scripts; the real code carries them forward by ID instead), and `convert_draft_to_publishable.py` described a `diff_report.py` bug as still present that had actually been fixed weeks earlier.
+Both corrected.
+  - **Dead code cleanup in `app.js`** — one genuinely orphaned state field (`tippingLeaderboardDiv`, superseded by `tippingLeaderboardSection` from the leaderboard rebuild) and two unused logo-wrapper functions, all confirmed dead (not just unused-looking) before removing, with a regression test after.
+  - **The three oldest, longest-untouched pipeline tools** (`rollback.py`, `verify_published.py`, `backup_database.py`,
+        all from the very start of this project) **had never had their actual error handling tested** — all three crashed with raw Python tracebacks on realistic failures (invalid commit hash, connection failure, non-JSON response) instead of a clear message, tested by actually triggering each failure, not assumed.
+All three now fail cleanly.
+Also confirmed via a real git repo with a genuine merge conflict that `rollback.py`'s trickiest part (cleaning up a dry-run) genuinely works.
+  - **One abandoned, genuinely dead file removed** (`team_owner_links.json`, empty, zero references anywhere).
+  - **A systematic sweep of every historical `prev_names` entry** (45 of them, not just the one already known about) **against every deployed data file — came back clean.** Good confirmation the Drone Police staleness was a one-off tied to that specific rename, not a symptom of a wider pattern.

 ---